Back

 Program Tracks

-• BSN to DNP: For registered nurses with a Bachelor of Science in Nursing (BSN) aiming to pursue advanced practice roles.
+• BSN to DNP: For registered nurses holding a Bachelor of Science in Nursing (BSN) who wish to enter advanced practice specialties such as Nurse Anesthesia, Nurse Practitioner, or Nurse Executive Leadership.

 Program Length